offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

    * Stable identity means that, if a pod dies, it gets replaced with a new pod that has the same identity information (same name, same IP, etc..)
    * Dedicated persistent storage means that each stable identity can have persistent volume claims unique to it (not shared between other pods within the stateful set).

- * `{bm} reconciliation loop` - A loop that continually observes state and attempts to reconcile it to some desired state if it deviates.
+ * `{bm} reconciliation loop/(reconciliation loop|control loop)/i` - A loop that continually observes state and attempts to reconcile it to some desired state if it deviates.
 See declarative configuration.

  * `{bm} daemon set` - A kind that ensures a set of nodes always have an instance of some pod running.

+ * `{bm} replica/(pod replica|replica)/i` - A pod under a replica set, deployment, or stateful set.
+Replicas typically created using the replica set, deployment, or stateful set's pod template.

  * `{bm} job` - A kind that launches as a pod to perform some one-off task.